JGeek00/crowdsec-monitor-api/API.md

 ### GET `/api/v1/blocklists/{id}`

 Get a specific blocklist by its numeric ID.
-Returns the blocklist metadata and optionally the full `blocklistIps` array.
+Returns the blocklist metadata.
+Use `expand_ips=true` to include the full `blocklistIps` array (use `/ips` endpoint instead for large blocklists with pagination).

 **Authentication:** Required if `API_PASSWORD` is set